BleuBleu/FamiStudio/Docs/docs/soundengine.md

 ### 4. Supported Features Configuration

 Every feature supported in FamiStudio is supported by this sound engine.
+They all have the form `FAMISTUDIO_USE_XXX`.
 If you know for sure that you are not using specific features in your music, you can disable them to save memory/processing time.
 Using a feature in your song and failing to enable it will likely lead to crashes (`BRK`), or undefined behavior.
-They all have the form `FAMISTUDIO_USE_XXX`.
+The export log in FamiStudio will usually tell you which options you are using and need to enable.

     ; Must be enabled if the songs you will be importing have been created using FamiTracker tempo mode.
-    ; If you are using FamiStudio tempo mode, this must be undefined.
-You cannot mix and match tempo modes, ; the engine can only run in one mode or the other.
+If you are using ; FamiStudio tempo mode, this must be undefined.
+You cannot mix and match tempo modes, the engine can only run in one ; mode or the other.
     ; More information at: https://famistudio.org/doc/song/#tempo-modes
     FAMISTUDIO_USE_FAMITRACKER_TEMPO = 1

     ; Must be enabled if the songs uses delayed notes or delayed cuts.
 This is obviously only available when using ; FamiTracker tempo mode as FamiStudio tempo mode does not need this.
     FAMISTUDIO_USE_FAMITRACKER_DELAYED_NOTES_OR_CUTS = 1